influxdata/docs-v2/content/v2.0/telegraf-configs/remove.md

 However, if an agents stops, it needs a new configuration to start.
 {{% /note %}}

+To remove a Telegraf configuration, do one of the following:

 - [Use the InfluxDB UI](#use-the-influxdb-ui)
 - [Use the `influx` CLI](#use-the-influx-cli)

 ## Use the InfluxDB UI
-To delete a Telegraf configuration in the InfluxDB UI:

 1. In the navigation menu on the left, select **Data** (**Load Data**) > **Telegraf**.

     {{< nav-icon "load data" >}}

-2. Hover over the configuration you want to delete, click the **{{< icon "trash" >}}** icon, and click **Delete**.
+2. Hover over the configuration you want to delete, click the **{{< icon "trash" >}}** icon, and then click **Delete**.

 ## Use the influx CLI